TBSantana/Barcelona_AirBnb_Data_Analysis/README.md

 # Files

-AirBnb_Barcelona_2019_Analisys.ipynb : code, analisys and data visualization about AirBnb Barcelona datasets.
+1. AirBnb_Barcelona_2019_Analisys.ipynb : contains code, analisys and data visualization about the following AirBnb Barcelona datasets.

 Datasets:

-listings.csv : dataset of information about each listing in Barcelona. neighbourhoods.csv : dataset of information about districts and neigbourhoods in Barcelona. reviews_.csv : dataset of information about data of review per listing.
+2. listings.csv : dataset of information about each listing in Barcelona.
+3. neighbourhoods.csv : dataset of information about districts and neigbourhoods in Barcelona.
+4. reviews_.csv : dataset of information about data of review per listing.

 # Libraries used

 numpy, pandas, seaborn, matplotlib.pyplot, calendar

-# Sumary of results

 # Acknowledgements